Congress seeks compromise to boost computer chip industry - NewsBreak

 The House bill provides $13.3 billion over five years to a new directorate for science and engineering solutions.
 It lists climate change, environmental sustainability and social and economic inequality as part of the directorate's focus.

-The two sides will have to work out their competing visions for the National Science Foundation.
+The two sides will have to hammer out their competing visions for the National Science Foundation and the new tech directorate.

 The two bills also establish regional technology hubs — with the Senate dedicating $10 billion to the program and the House dedicating $7 billion.
 The Senate bill calls for 20 such hubs, while the House bill authorizes at least 10.